artanmerko/library/README.md

 # JavaScript PROJECT: Library
-## About
-Projects are the best way to learn JavaScript, and a calculator is one of the best projects to choose.
-A calculator covers all the complex interactions with UI and JavaScript while still being simple enough for people of any skill level<br>
 ## THE ODIN PROJECT [Link](https://www.theodinproject.com/lessons/node-path-javascript-library)<br>
 ### Requirements
 1.Set up your project with skeleton HTML/CSS and JS files..<br>